aptech/docs/docs/CR-xlsWrite.rst

 Portability
 ------------

-Windows, Linux and macOS
+Windows, Linux and macOS.

 The *vls* input is currently ignored on macOS and Linux.
-Missing values will be returned for all cells that are empty or contain errors.

 Examples
 ----------------